alangrainger/share-note/docs/index.md

 ---
 # {{ page.title }}

-## About
+## About the plugin

-Instantly share / publish a note.
-Notes are shared with your full theme and should look identical to how they look in your Obsidian vault.
+Instantly share a note, with the full theme and content exactly like you see it in your Obsidian vault.
+Data is shared encrypted by default, and only you and the person you send it to have the key.

 - [👉 Get the plugin](https://obsidian.md/plugins?id=share-note)
 - [💬 Obsidian forum link for this plugin](https://forum.obsidian.md/t/42788)